ConservationMetrics/gc-scripts-hub/f/apps/gc_uploader.app/README.md

 ## Configuration

-To configure this app for usage, ensure that the right input values are provided for the runnable and background runnable scripts:
+To configure this app for usage, ensure that the right input values are provided for the runnable and background runnable scripts in the Windmill app builder UI:

 * The default `tmp_dir` value across the scripts is `/persistent-storage/tmp`.
 If this is different for your deployment, change this value accordingly.
 * For the "Locus Map: Import Data" script, provide a postgresql resource object.